tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 * Should we plan now user-allocated tensors or can we live with TensorFlow tensors only for now?

-* The repetition of all new tensor factories and method for each supported datatype pollutes a bit the namespace of the classes they are being added to and are more prone to mistakes if user picks the wrong variant.<br>A solution would be to use generic TF types instead of standard Java types in the declaration of our tensor, so we can retrieve automatically the appropriate <code>
+* The multiplicity of all new tensor factories and methods for each supported datatype pollutes a bit the namespace of the classes they are being added to and are prone to user mistakes by letting him choose the right variant.<br>A solution would be to use generic
+TF types instead of standard Java types in the declaration of our tensor, so we can retrieve automatically the appropriate <code>
 <i>Type</i>TensorData</code> variant for a given tensor.
 For instance, instead of `Tensor<Double>`,
 we could have `Tensor<TFDouble>`, where `TFDouble` extends from `TFType<DoubleTensorData>`.
 This way, we could only invoke `tensor.data()` on a given tensor.<br>There are also other advantages of using